 Meditate While meditation itself is nothing new, research is starting to find new benefits.
 Many studies have linked meditation to improved mental health (like reduced stress and anxiety).
 One study found an association between an hour-long meditation session and roughly a 65% increase in dopamine levels.
 There’s room for more research regarding this particular correlation, but meditation has been shown to help reduce anxiety symptoms, improve mood, lower blood pressure, and more.
 If you’d like to give it try, try this easy meditation exercise.

 Remember that it’s normal to feel down from time to time, but when your symptoms begin to affect your quality of life, it might be time to talk to your doctor.
 Depression is a manageable condition with many different treatment options, so it’s just a matter of finding the option that will work best for you.

-If you’d like to learn more about Neurocore’s drug-free depression program give us a call at 800.600.4096.
-We’d be happy to chat about how we may be able to help.
+If you’d like to learn more about Neuropeak Pro's brain training program, give us a call at 800.600.4096.
+We’d be happy to chat about how our program may be able to help you.

 BrainMD.
 (2017, March 28).
 “7 ways to Boost Dopamine, Focus and Energy.”
 Retrieved from https://www.brainmdhealth.com/blog/7-ways-to-boost-dopamine-focus-and-energy/